 In the morning after hot chocolate at 6:00 a.m. we went for a walk with a group of binocular-carrying birders in search of the resplendent quetzal.
 On a seemingly random walk from a farm along a cow path, we spotted the very fancy male and the less resplendent female.
 Much to my surprise I was able to get a reasonable set of photographs using my hand held camera.

 After two more days of driving, we arrived in the Osa.
 It was hot and humid.
 The first night we stayed at a restaurant-hotel nestled between the beach and the mangrove swamp.
-Our hotel room overlooked the swamp, which was cute to begin with because there were a family of white-faced monkeys associated with the hotel outside.
+Our hotel room overlooked the swamp, which was cute to begin with because there were a family of white-faced monkeys (regularly fed by the hotel, unfortunately) outside.

 But the humidity was extreme and the swamp smelly when the tide went out.
 The next night we stayed more inland, at a nice hotel, but even there the owner was complaining of the heat, saying at noon that she had changed her shirt three times.
 She also expressed surprise that anyone could hike in such a heat wave.
 It was at this point I realized that we were best just to have supper with Mike, skip his proposed hike, and head back to the mountains.
 Margo, whose stomach was having issues, had arrived at the same conclusion – probably a day earlier.
 That evening we had a pleasant time catching up with Mike over supper.
 The following morning at 6:00 a.m. we left the Osa for the relative coolness of the mountains and the cloud forest.